 Bencharongware can be easily recognized by its distinctive and unique Thai design features:

 - The decoration is densely hand-painted and very delicately detailed.
 Most patterns are symmetrical based geometrical designs and generally cover the entire surface from base to top, with the curved and rounded shapes requiring extensive experience to create a pleasing pattern.

 - Bencharong is enameled with relief glaze, emphasizing the background color, whereas Chinese porcelain is thinly painted and never emphasizes background color.

-- Patterns include traditional Thai motifs, such as tropical flowers, plants and flame designs, as well as mythological and cultural symbols, such as the Garuda (the half-man half-bird mount of the Hindu’s god Vishnu as a symbol of Thai Royalty and the emblem of the King).
+- Patterns include traditional Thai motifs with meaningful best wishes, such as tropical flowers, plants, and flame designs, as well as mythological and cultural symbols, such as the Garuda (the half-man half-bird mount of the Hindu’s god Vishnu as a symbol of Thai Royalty and the emblem of the King).

 In the 13th-18th Century, Bencharong was made exclusively for the Royal Court.
 It was used for entertaining foreign dignitaries and the elite.
 In later years it was sought by aristocrats and wealthy merchants.
 Today, people of all nationalities use Bencharongware for special occasions.

 The designs on the earliest used a limited number of colors mostly for religious subjects, but eventually, a new design/ style grew which is known as “Lai Nam Thong”.
 Lai Nam Thong uses gold as its distinctive color for elegance and luxury pieces.
 In the reign of King Rama II (1809-1824) Lai Nam Thong wares with gorgeous gold accents were very popular.
 Today, original Bencharongware is displayed at the Thai National Museum, Bangkok.